lumol-org/lumol/doc/src/input/interactions.md

 To be more specific, we distinguish between the following contributions:
   - `pairs` are van der Waals interactions between pairs of atoms,
-  - `bonds` describe the energy between covalently bonded atoms,
+  - `bonds` describe the energy between bonded atoms,
-  - `angles` and `dihedrals` describe energy contributions due to bending and twisting of covalently bonded atoms,
+  - `angles` and `dihedrals` describe energy contributions due to bending and twisting of bonded atoms,
   - `coulomb` and `charges` describe long-range contributions due to electrostatic interactions.

-Information about interactions for `pairs`, `bonds`, `angles` and `dihedrals` are organised as arrays of TOML tables.
+Information about interactions for `pairs`, `bonds`, `angles` and `dihedrals` are organized as arrays of TOML tables.
 The `coulomb` section contains information about the treatment of long-range electrostatic interactions and the `charges` section defines the partial charges of the atoms.